little-bobby-tables/rose_quartz/README.md

 #### What it should do, but does not (yet):

-* Reset the backup code once it is used.
-* Encrypt the secret used to generate OTP and the backup code.
+* Encrypt the backup code and the secret used to generate OTP.

 ## Getting Started